3mdeb/news-and-ideas/blog/content/post/2019-05-15-building-bareflank.md

 [Microsoft UEFI CA Signing policy](https://techcommunity.microsoft.com/t5/Windows-Hardware-Certification/Microsoft-UEFI-CA-Signing-policy-updates/ba-p/364828) puts restrictions on what can be signed by Microsoft.
-One of these restrictions is that `code submitted for UEFI signing must not be subject to GPLv3`, so GRUB2 can't be signed, even though it is aware of Secure Boot and continues the chain of trust.
+One of these restrictions is that `code submitted for UEFI signing must not be subject to GPLv3`, so GRUB2 can't be signed, even though it may be aware of Secure Boot and continue the chain of trust.

 To deal with this problem, an additional signed stage must be added before GRUB2 (a bootloader for bootloaders).
 An example of such might be [PreLoader](https://blog.hansenpartnership.com/linux-foundation-secure-boot-system-released/)